Firas220890/backend-docker-setup/README.md

 Congratulations!
 Once the above steps are executed in correct order by now you should have your Dockerized Magento setup ready for development.

+Note: You may need to disable Magento_TwoFactorAuth module. `bin/magento module:disable Magento_TwoFactorAuth`

 **Important Links:**

 **Frontend:** http://magento2.local/